amd/aocl-data-analytics/README.md

 1. In your checkout create a directory called build

-2. Open a Developer Powershell for VS2022 window and navigate to the build directory
+2. Open a Developer command prompt for VS2022 and navigate to the build directory

-3. Type `cmd.exe "/K" '"C:\Program Files (x86)\Intel\oneAPI\setvars.bat" && powershell'` to load the Intel compiler environment variables (if your compiler is installed elsewhere then you will need to edit this command accordingly).
-Note that you can also do this in a Developer Command Prompt, in which case simply use the command `"C:\Program Files (x86)\Intel\oneAPI\setvars.bat"`
+3. Type `"C:\Program Files (x86)\Intel\oneAPI\setvars.bat"` to load the Intel compiler environment variables (if your compiler is installed elsewhere then you will need to edit this command accordingly).

-4. Type `cmake ..` along with any (or none) of the following options depending on the build that is desired:
+4. Type `cmake .. -DCMAKE_Fortran_COMPILER=ifort` along with any (or none) of the following options depending on the build that is desired:

    * `-DBUILD_ILP64=On` for 64-bit integer build